 The Velcro hook and loop system is top notch and the gloves fit securely on average and large sized hands.
 It certainly fit snugly on mine and I have silverback-like hands.

 These are not overpriced like a lot of the other options that I saw.
 But it’s definitely not cheap either.
 That’s one of the reasons why I decided to go with Title.
 But that’s subjective.
-If quality is what you seek, then price shouldn’t be a deterrent for you.
+If quality is what you seek, then this not too shabby of a price shouldn’t be a deterrent for you.

 - Classic design